 - Edit Level Two, but with Level Three-specific attention on dialogue

 All levels, unless specified otherwise, encompass a copy-edit which will correct grammar, punctuation, repetition, word usage/jargon, dialect/accents, and basic formatting, as well as examining pacing, plot, logic, accuracy, consistency, narrative flow, coherency, characterisation, and so on.
-For a more in-depth explanation of how a copy-edit differs from other types of editing, see my blog post here.
+For a more in-depth explanation of how a copy-edit differs from other types of editing, see our blog post here.

 Hours of email, phone, or instant-message correspondence purchased on a monthly or weekly basis.
 This is a totally flexible, bespoke service and can take any shape you need, from feedback on plot outlines, chapters, world-building, etc., to discussing general aspects of the writing process such as characterisation, description, dialogue, and so on.
 Generally all editing levels will include some amount of writing advice, and more can be included at any point throughout the process upon request.

-If you have an early draft of a finished manuscript but feel it’s not yet ready for editing, I can offer beta reading services.
-I’ll read your work and respond to some key questions about it, giving you some insight as to how readers or publishers might react upon reading your work.
+If you have an early draft of a finished manuscript but feel it’s not yet ready for editing, we can offer beta reading services.
+We’ll read your work and respond to some key questions about it, giving you some insight as to how readers or publishers might react upon reading your work.
 This will give you a general guide of which direction to take your manuscript in next, but will not be especially detailed.